jneubert/reveal-test/md-slides/part2b.md

 ### Newspapers and journals<br />from the 20th Century Press Archive

-Note: A few remarks on the domain: The archive contains thematically collected cclippings about a wide range of persons, events, companies.
-For the first half of the 20th century it is freely acessible.
+Note: A few remarks on the domain: The archive contains thematically collected clippings about a wide range of persons, events, companies.
+For the first half of the 20th century it is freely accessible.

 ---

 ![gandhi nairobi](images/gandhi_nairobi.png)

-Note: A glimpse into the folder about Mahatma Gandhi, the Indian indepence leader.
+Note: A glimpse into the folder about Mahatma Gandhi, the Indian independence leader.

 ---

 ![gandhi shanghai](images/gandhi_shanghai.png)

-Note: More than 1500 sources from many countries has been clipped for the thematic folders.
+Note: More than 1500 sources from many countries have been clipped for the thematic folders.
 Most of them are linked to the ZDB authority file, and by this identifier we can link them to Wikidata.

 ---